stepashka69/hasplayer.js/doc/JSDoc/README.md

 ```
 ## Events

-OrangeHasPlayer offers events to be notified of differents events on video streaming.
+MediaPlayer offers events to be notified of differents events on video streaming.
 Those events are, for a part, sent by the HTML5 video element, and for an other part, sent by hasPlayer.js.

 ```
 function registerHasPlayerEvents() {